Interside mobile menu

 • Clearly communicate your intentions.
 Whether you intend to work abroad temporarily or have plans for long-term relocation, honesty is essential to establish trust and clarity with your potential employer.

-Example answer: “I am eager to advance my career in business development, particularly in the APAC region.
+Example Answer: “I am eager to advance my career in business development, particularly in the APAC region.
 As a key innovation and business hub, Singapore offers invaluable insights into the dynamic market and landscape in Asia.
 I’m especially drawn to your company’s commitment to innovation and your impressive projects in the region.
 This position represents not just a job for me but a critical step toward achieving my long-term career aspirations.”

-What not to say: Avoid vague reasons and overemphasizing travel in your answers.
+What Not to Say: Avoid vague reasons and overemphasizing travel in your answers.
 While honesty is important, your responses should strategically highlight your professional goals and how this opportunity aligns with them.

 Employers want to make sure you will commit to the role long-term to make the hiring process worthwhile.
 If you genuinely want to work and live where the job is located, you are more likely to follow through with the relocation and adapt well to your new job and home.
 Show employers that you have carefully considered what working and living abroad entails.

-Interview tips:
+Interview Tips

 • Convey commitment to the region.
 Explain why this specific location and company align with your career goals.

 • Research the local economy.
 Understand the job market in the specific area where the job is located.
+The OECD Better Life Index is a useful starting point for comparing economies and quality of life across major destinations.

 • Identify industry hotspots.
 Look for opportunities that align with your career goals to articulate how this location will benefit your professional growth.
+Dealroom’s Tech Ecosystem Index ranks startup hubs globally if you’re targeting the tech sector.

 • Understand the local lifestyle.
 Familiarize yourself with cultural and social norms.

-Example answer: “I’ve extensively researched the Medicon Valley region and its thriving life sciences sector, and I believe this area is perfect for my career growth.
+Example Answer: “I’ve extensively researched the Medicon Valley region and its thriving life sciences sector, and I believe this area is perfect for my career growth.
 I’m particularly attracted to the innovation and collaboration happening in this biomedical hub.
 Beyond its professional opportunities, I appreciate the vibrant culture and quality of life in Copenhagen and southern Sweden.”

-What not to say: “Around the world is fine; I don’t care where I am.”
+What Not to Say: “Around the world is fine; I don’t care where I am.”
 Even if this is true, it’s not what employers want to hear.
 Be prepared with a thoughtful answer.

 Employers are looking for more than just a general summary of your work experience.
 They can see that on your resume.
 Instead, they are looking for evidence that shows your background aligns with the job description, company values, and culture.
-Here’s how to nail it:
+Here’s how to nail it.

-Interview tips:
+Interview Tips

 • Highlight relevant experience.
 Emphasize roles and responsibilities that are directly applicable to the job.